penumbra-zone/penumbra/spec/concepts/assets_amounts.md

 Penumbra hashes to a field element, so that asset IDs can be more easily used inside of a zk-SNARK circuit.

-Asset IDs are used internally, but users should be presented with asset names.
-To avoid having to reverse the hash function, the chain can maintain a table of known asset IDs and the corresponding asset types.
-This table can be exhaustive, since new assets either moved into the chain via IBC transfers from a transparent zone (), or were created at genesis.

 [ADR001]: https://github.com/cosmos/ibc-go/blob/main/docs/architecture/adr-001-coin-source-tracing.md